heroiclabs/nakama-docs/docs/godot-client-guide.md

 # Godot client guide

-This client is built in [GDScript](https://github.com/heroiclabs/nakama-godot) and is compatibile with Godot Engine versions `3.1` and newer.
+This client is built in [GDScript](https://github.com/heroiclabs/nakama-godot) and is compatible with Godot Engine versions `3.1` and newer.
 To work with our Godot client you'll need to install and setup [Godot Engine](https://godotengine.org/download).

 The client is available on the <a href="https://godotengine.org/asset-library/asset" target="\_blank">Godot Asset Library</a> and also on <a href="https://github.com/heroiclabs/nakama-godot/releases/latest" target="\_blank">GitHub releases</a>.
 You can download "Nakama.zip" which contains all source code required in the client.